Skip to navigation Skip to content

 The Closet in Edina honored with Missouri 4-H Volunteer Leadership Award

-COLUMBIA, Mo. – Celebrating National Volunteer Week, the Missouri 4-H Foundation presents The Closet in Edina with the 2025 Naomi Crouch 4-H Volunteer Leadership Award.
-The Closet is recognized for more than eight years of service and support to 4-H in Knox County.
+The Closet in Edina received the 2025 Naomi Crouch 4-H Volunteer Leadership Award for over eight years of service supporting youth programs in Knox County.

 The cost of loving your garden too much